 - Rock & Hard Rock Digital Songs – 2 separate charts

 - Emerging Artists Chart (combines sales, radio, and social ranks) more here

 - Tastemakers (derived from a panel of independent brick and mortar shops)

 Here is a handy Billboard Chart Legend http://www.billboard.com/biz/billboard-charts-legend

-Nielsen charts are found only in Soundscan.
-The list below do not print in Billboard and they are not called Billboard Charts.
-Billboard only publishes select charts from Nielsen for their weekly magazine and their website.
+Music Connect charts are found only inside of the Music Connect portal.
+The charts below do not print in Billboard and they are not called Billboard Charts.
+Billboard only publishes select charts from Music Connect for their weekly magazine and their website.

 - Top Current Albums (measures only pure album sales with no track and streaming equivalents) This is what the Billboard 200 consumption chart replaced.
 It’s much easier to make this list than the Billboard 200